 2011 – A New Year- A New Plan

 In December 2010 we produced our Parish Plan 2 launch document entitled ‘ A New Year- A New Plan’.

 This gave detail of what has been achieved as a result of the last Parish Plan.
 More importantly, it set out how we were considering going about engaging our communities.
 It asked our communities to let us know their views on some key questions as we considered how we were to move forward.
 Volunteers delivered a copy to all households in Coxhoe and Quarrington Hill just before Christmas.
-You can access an electronic copy here:
+You can access the PP2 Launch Document

-Also, just to get the community going, we started some discussion topics and a survey on our Facebook pages to seek views on priorities and non-priorities for the future.
-We asked people at the time to join our Coxhoe Parish Council Facebook group or visit our Facebook page for more information. we now have over 500 ‘friends’.
+Also, just to get the community going, we started some discussion topics and a survey on our Coxhoe Parish Council Facebook page to seek views on priorities and non-priorities for the future.
+We asked people at the time to join our Coxhoe Parish Council Facebook group or visit our Facebook page for more information. we now have over 1500 ‘friends’.

 Initial Community Engagement Events

 Our first community engagement events focusing on Quarrington Hill and Coxhoe took place on Saturday 19th February 2011 at Quarrington Hill Community Centre and Saturday 5th March 2011 at Coxhoe Village Hall .
 There was a good turnout at both events There was a great debate about the issues facing our villages including leisure, housing, traffic and public services.
 The initial feedback from residents will assist us in producing our next phase of the communities’ work which is the production of a household questionnaire.
-You can see the outcomes from these initial events by clicking on the links below:
+You can see the outcomes from these initial events in the following documents:

 Photos of our events can also be accessed in our Parish Plan 2 Photographic Record Record in the Photo Gallery section of our website.

 A separate Business Forum was held with business people in Coxhoe on 14th March 2011.
 The Steering Group received the following report from that meeting: